Home Heat Pump Guide

 Running Costs

-This makes biomass marginally cheaper to run than a heat pump at current energy prices.
-However, pellet prices fluctuate with demand and supply — they spiked significantly during 2022-2023 — while electricity prices are regulated by the Ofgem cap.
+Biomass is marginally cheaper at standard electricity rates, but with a heat pump tariff the heat pump wins.
+Pellet prices fluctuate with demand — they spiked significantly during 2022-2023 — while electricity is regulated by the Ofgem cap.
+Using solar panels to power a heat pump reduces costs further.

 Maintenance and Effort